 •It will help prevent bleed through—something that can happen when you paint over raw or bare wood.

 The technique I used when staining was to wipe on and wipe off.
 Because wood absorbs stain so quickly, I’m not actually wiping away all the stain.
-But I am lighting the staining effect by doing this.
+But I am softening the staining effect by doing this.
 I purposely wanted things to be a little blotchy with lighter parts and darker parts coming through.

 I am not very sophisticated when it comes to applying stain.
 I just use paper towels.
 One for applying the stain and one for wiping it back.